-When solving CIDNI problems, constraints are those factors that reduce your solution space, such as the money, time, expertise, etc. at your disposal.
+When solving CIDNI problems, constraints are those factors that can reduce your solution space, such as the money, time, expertise, etc. at your disposal.
 Too many constraints will reduce your solution space so much that you might not find a satisfactory solution.

-But not enough constraints can be crippling too: if you start with a blank page, everything can be a solution and you might fall victim of paralysis by analysis where you’re afraid to move in one direction because it would close doors in other directions.
+But not enough constraints can be crippling too: If you start with a blank page, everything can be a solution and you might fall victim of paralysis by analysis where you’re afraid to move in one direction because it would close doors in other directions.

 As a kid, my parents bought me some books with shapes in them, and I started by coloring within the shapes.
 Those shapes were pretty significant constraints, but they were fitting considering my skill level.
 Sure, I couldn’t draw a dinosaur if the shape was that of monkey, but I got to decide which parts of the monkey should be bright orange.